ibrahim-s/bookLibrary/readme.md

 *	Stand on the library you want to export and press the contact menu, arrow down once to Export library as, choose html or json, and press enter.
 *	A dialog will open to choose the folder you want to export to, choose folder and press enter or navigate to select folder button and press on it.
 *	That's it, an information message will be displayed telling you that the library has been exported, congratulations.

+## online Books ##

+You can access online Books or libraries, and for this you need the presence of internet connection.

+Go to setting panel for the addon, tab to "choose language of online books" combo box, and select the language you wish.

+If some one want to upload collection of libraries in his language, he may do that by creating the libraries in local books region, then navigating to 'home directory/bookLibrary-addonFiles', he will find there the libraries he created in json format,then he may send them to me to finish the job.

+### Changes for version 2.2.5 ###

+*	Add setting panel, to choose language of online books or libraries.
+Thus make the possibility to add more books of other languages.

 ### Changes for version 2.2.4 ###